Dronecode/camera-manager-docs/en/guide/extending.md

-# Extending Camera Streaming Daemon
+# Extending Camera Manager

-The *Camera Streaming Daemon* (CSD) is [architected](../guide/architecture.md) so that it can be extended to integrate with any type of camera (attached to the host OS) and expose any camera feature.
+The *Dronecode Camera Manager* (DCM) is [architected](../guide/architecture.md) so that it can be extended to integrate with any type of camera (attached to the host OS) and expose any camera feature.
 This topic explains main steps for extending the different features.

-> **Tip** Out of the box CSD already [supports many cameras](../guide/overview.md#supported-cameras-supported_cameras) including most regular Linux cameras (those that use the Video4Linux API).
+> **Tip** Out of the box DCM already [supports many cameras](../guide/overview.md#supported-cameras-supported_cameras) including most regular Linux cameras (those that use the Video4Linux API).
 It also provides access to camera features including image capture, video capture and UDP and RTSP video streaming via *GStreamer*.

 ## Extensible Features

 Feature | Description
 --- | ---
-Custom Camera Devices/Parameters | CSD can be extended to support any (other) camera type and any configurable camera parameter can be declared and exported to a client (GCS).
+Custom Camera Devices/Parameters | DCM can be extended to support any (other) camera type and any configurable camera parameter can be declared and exported to a client (GCS).
 Image Capture | Developers can implement new types of image capture (for example, image capture using *OpenCV* instead of *GStreamer*).
 Video Capture | Developers can implement new types of video capture (for example, video capture using a multimedia framework other than *GStreamer*).
 Video Streaming | Developers can implement new types of video streaming (e.g. HLS protocol).